JakeSteam/blog-personal/_posts/2022-02-28-analysing-my-youtube-subscriptions.md

     - Data
 ---

 According to Wallace Boyer in [Chuck Palahniuk's "Rant"](https://www.goodreads.com/book/show/22285.Rant): "... every person is obsessed with himself.
 You are your own favorite hobby.
-You’re an expert on you".
+You're an expert on you".
 With that in mind, I spent some time exploring my YouTube viewing / subscribing habits over the last few years!

 Yes, this post is going to be of limited interest to anyone besides myself / any stalkers I happen to have.
 However, detailing the simple steps I took may help you to do the same!